kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 * __[Social sharing functionality on the post pages](https://gist.github.com/necolas/1025811)__: props to Nicholas Gallagher here.

-I also have to give props to the Google Dev Team: all their code mentioned here has been in need of a cleanup for the few years leading up to this writing, and they certainly cleaned it up.
+I also have to give props to the Google Dev Team: all their code mentioned here has been in need of a cleanup for the few years leading up to this writing.
+They certainly cleaned it up.

 The Analytics/Webmaster code was once split into to two separate JS files...it's now been combined into one.
 And the ad code is not only it async, it's also **RESPONSIVE!**

 Google ads don't scale when the window is resized.
-Its related code just uses media queries to detect the window width on page-load, then loads in an ad of size that you preset.
-But it solves a MAJOR problem that many people were having.
+Its related code just uses media queries to detect the window width on page-load, then loads in a Google ad based on this detection.
+Your ads sizes can only be those [already approved by Google](https://support.google.com/adsense/answer/2953032?hl=en).

 All is not perfect with the Google stuff: the Adsense code still loads in a lot of unoptimized assets, causing a bit of a performance hit.
-But I'm certainly not crying over that because I'm happy with (and respect) what Google has done here.
+But this responsive solution solves a MAJOR problem that many people were having.
+I'm happy with (and respect) what the Google team has done here.
 <a name="bower"></a>
 ### Bower
 This site's JavaScript/CSS libraries and frameworks get updated when they need to, but consistently keeping track of the updates is a pain.
 [Bower](http://bower.io) makes it easy.